 An old metal door can work in many settings.
 It evokes a look of mystery and hints at an interesting interior.

 A beautiful wooden door helps to offset the earthy charm of this clay home.
 Rustic, but not worn, the look is tidy but inviting.
 The planters add to the charm.

-An aluminium front door has a sleek and contemporary look:
+An aluminum front door has a sleek and contemporary look:

 Double front doors in glass give a grand but contemporary impression.
 The frosted glass with the black metal casings completes the sleek and clean look.

 A bold look, this door with blue inset glass and a rod-like handle is dramatic without being overwhelming.
 The blue pairs well with the red-hued brick-like tilework.

 The blue planter alongside the door mimics the blue in the glass, and the white paint grounds the look.
 A sleek mailbox emphasizes the contemporary nature of this front entrance.